Do you want to become a gamer but don’t know where to start? This article will show you how to get into gaming in Kenya.

 3. Role-playing games (RPGs)

-The games in this genre include Witcher, Mass Effect, Diablo 3, Final Fantasy, Dragon Age Origins, or Dark Souls.
+The games in this genre include Witcher, Mass Effect, Diablo 3, Final Fantasy, Dragon Age Origins, and Dark Souls.

 4. Massively multiplayer online game (MMORPG):